omnicommander/pi-tube/README.md

 # Omnicommander Digital Signage AWS Branch

-This is an extension of the original project, with the goal of transferring our video hosting from Youtube to AWS
+This is an extension of the original project, with the goal of transferring our video hosting from Youtube to AWS.

-Most of the software is written in shell (bash), but is being translated into python for longevity
+Most of the software is written in shell (bash), but is being translated into python for longevity.

 ### NOTE